Vulgar Logos

 Clinica Dental San Marcelino Logo

-Another ambiguous logo, obviously, according to the idea, should not be so.
-The designer’s logic is quite clear: the dentist examines the patient and provides his services, the name of the clinic is written next to it.
-The incorrect placement of the doctor’s silhouettes and the patient leads to other associations with sexual connotations.
-Also, most likely, the clinic either closed or rebranded.
+Another ambiguous logo, which, obviously, in idea, should not be so.
+The logic of the designer is quite clear: the dentist examines the patient and provides his services, and the name of the clinic is written.
+The wrong arrangement of the silhouettes of the doctor and the patient suggests other associations with sexual connotations.
+In addition, it is likely that the clinic has either closed or rebranded.

 Modern designers recommend using more concise logos with fewer graphic details.
-Simple lines can create a light yet memorable design and combine it with a beautiful font and harmonious shades.
+Simple lines can create a light but memorable design and combine them with a beautiful font and harmonious shades.

 What are some hidden logos?